The Bass Excursions: Brochures

 The brochures also served as a guide on travel etiquette, reminding passengers to travel only on their designated train, to ensure that compartments were fully utilised and not 'hogged'.
 In 3rd class this meant eight to ten in each compartment.
 Passengers were reminded not to throw bottles out of the window or to leave orange peel on the platforms.

 When all trains had arrived safely at their destination, Bass's Traffic Manager, William Walters, personally sent a telegram to Burton-on-Trent to confirm it.

 Facsimiles of the brochure for the 1904 trip to Liverpool and New Brighton are widely available secondhand.
 That for the 1914 Scarborough excursion is available new as a reprint.
-The 1897 Yarmouth brochure is digitised and available free to read or download.
-All three give an insight into Walter's gift for organisation and the remarkable logistical complexity of the excursions.
+Both give an insight into Walter's gift for organisation and the remarkable logistical complexity of the excursions.

 Culture

 Many people, both excursionists and those at their destination, good-humouredly referred to the invasion as 'Bass buying the town.'
 'And the town is glad to be bought by such generous people,' said one Yarmouth businessman.
 'Hundreds of them will stay for the week and are amongst our most welcome visitors.'